kohirens/version-release/docs/setup-ssh-keys.md

     admin:org
         read:org
    ```
+6. Go to CircleCI and go to your Org Context and save in the context as
+   `GH_TOKEN`.

 NOTE: Without these certain parts of the jobs may fail.
 Also `write:packages` is
 not available for Circle CI Server at this time of writing.